High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery

 \section{Abstract}

-Recent findings by Jahn, T. Ullrich, Voigtlaender \cite{JUV23} relate non-linear sampling numbers for the square norm and quantities involving trigonometric best $m-$term approximation errors in the uniform norm.
-Here we establish new results for sparse trigonometric approximation with respect to the high-dimensional setting, where the influence of the dimension $d$ has to be controlled.
-In particular, we focus on best $m-$term trigonometric approximation for (unweighted) Wiener classes in $L_q$ and give precise constants.
-Our main results are approximation guarantees where the number of terms $m$ scales at most quadratic in the inverse accuracy $1/\varepsilon$.
-Providing a refined version of the classical Nikol'skij inequality we are able to extrapolate the $L_q$-result to $L_\infty$ while limiting the influence of the dimension to a $\sqrt{d}$-factor and an additonal $\log$-term in the size of the (rectangular) spectrum.
-This has consequences for the tractable sampling recovery via $\ell_1$-minimization of functions belonging to certain Besov classes with bounded mixed smoothness.
-This complements polynomial tractability results recently given by Krieg \cite{Kr23}.
+Recent findings by Jahn, T. Ullrich, Voigtlaender \cite{JUV23} relate non-linear sampling numbers for the square norm to quantities involving trigonometric best $m$-term approximation errors in the uniform norm.
+Here we establish new results for sparse trigonometric approximation in the high-dimensional setting, where the influence of the dimension $d$ has to be controlled.
+In particular, we focus on best $m$-term trigonometric approximation widths for (unweighted) Wiener classes in $L_q$ and give precise constants.
+Our main results are approximation guarantees where the number of terms $m$ scales at most quadratically in the inverse accuracy $1/\varepsilon$.
+Providing a refined version of the classical Nikol'skii inequality, we are able to extrapolate the $L_q$-result to $L_\infty$ while limiting the influence of the dimension mainly to a $\log$-term in the support size of the (rectangular) spectrum.
+This has consequences for the tractable sampling recovery via $\ell_1$-minimization of functions belonging to certain Besov classes with mixed smoothness and complements polynomial tractability results recently given by Krieg \cite{Kr23}.